SeatSmart

 Who dismantles your seats?

-– Social Enterprise – a paid service that provides employment for people who have a disability or are disadvantaged or marginalised; and
+– Social Enterprises – paid and unpaid services that provide employment or work experience for people who have a disability or are disadvantaged or marginalised.

 The nitty gritty